oblakeerickson/blog/_posts/2017-12-10-weekly-journal-8.md

 One of the podcast episodes that I listened to this week was [Under The Radar -
 108: Punch-List Mode][1].
 A great episode about finishing that remaining 10% of things on a project that seem to take another 90% of the time.
-It was kind of perfect timing for thie episode as I was trying to polish up the Load Tester I was working on and getting it ready to "ship".
+It was kind of perfect timing for this episode as I was trying to polish up the Load Tester I was working on and getting it ready to "ship".

 [1]: https://overcast.fm/+Fgm3wvRAE